nickrstan/ezgeoquery-typeahead/README.md

 ## Typeahead Events

 We pass the default events from [typeahead.js events](https://github.com/corejavascript/typeahead.js/blob/master/doc/jquery_typeahead.md#events) so you can still access them.
+We have added one event on top of the typeahead library.
 All events will be accessed as:

 ```javascript
 $input.typeahead.on('eventName', function() {});
 ```

 **NOTE** Every event does not supply the same arguments.
-See the event descriptions above for details on each event's argument list.
+See the event descriptions below for details on each event's argument list.

 ### [Events](https://ezgeoquery.us/#events)